azam-shad/AboutMe/code-of-conduct.md

 ## Questions

-If you have any questions about this Code of Conduct, please contact [azamshad08@gmail.com.com](mailto:contact@example.com).
+If you have any questions about this Code of Conduct, please contact [Shad Azam](mailto:m.n81306034@gmail.com).